jbirnick/jbirnick.github.io/content/posts/typesetting-comparison/index.md

 ConTeXt does a couple of things better than LaTeX, but it is still based on TeX, and the codebase is ... probably horrible?
 So while it serves as a great LaTeX replacement for the time being, and you should try it if you liked the teaser above, it won't be the ultimate new typesetting system.

-I think, in the end, most of us should switch to Typst and make it the new typesetting system for the scientific community (at least the mathematical one).
+I think, in the end, hopefully most of us will switch to Typst and make it the new typesetting system for the scientific community eventually.

 The question is just *when* to switch to Typst.